🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Spermatocele Aspiration & Sclerotherapy

 Sclerotherapy is an outpatient procedure performed in the office that involves removing the fluid collection (aspiration) through a small tube followed by injection of a medication (sclerotherapy) that helps close the cavity that was containing the fluid.
 Our specialist applies a local anesthetic to make the procedure essentially pain-free.
-There is no downtime and you will walk out of the office right after the procedure.
+There is no nerve block or anesthesia required otherwise.
+There is no downtime, stitches or incisions.
+You will walk out of the office after the procedure.

 This is a minimally invasive, quick, safe, and effective treatment for a spermatocele.
 The risk of complications is low and patient satisfaction is high.2 Unlike surgical excision, you will not need to wear athletic scrotal support, ice or sutures.